The Most Abused Verse in the Bible

 Do Not Give Dogs What is Holy

-It's not just because we don't want to get in an argument with someone for our own sake.
-Rather, it's more for the other person.
-It's merciful to stop sharing biblical truth with someone who is hostile against it.
-If we were to continue sharing the truth with a stubborn person, unfortunately, that person would only be storing up more and more wrath for himself on the Day of Judgment.
-Continuing to hear the good news of the gospel and yet still choosing to reject it, is simply someone suppressing the knowledge of the truth, and it only increases their judgment in the end.
+It's not about avoiding arguments for our own benefit, but rather out of consideration for the other person.
+It can be an act of mercy to refrain from sharing biblical truths with someone who is openly hostile towards them.
+Persisting in sharing the truth with a stubborn individual may lead them to accumulate more wrath for themselves on the Day of Judgment (Romans 2:5).
+Choosing to reject the good news of the gospel despite hearing it repeatedly is essentially a way of suppressing the truth, ultimately leading to a harsher judgment.
+As stated in Luke 12:48, those who acted without knowledge will face a lighter punishment, while those who had more understanding will be held to a higher standard.
 But the one who did not know, and did what deserved a beating, will receive a light beating.
 Everyone to whom much was given, of him much will be required, and from him to whom they entrusted much, they will demand the more (Luke 12:48).

 Here Jesus warns us about false prophets and how we will recognize them: